-You can use chalk on your driveway or spray paint in your yard to create a giant outdoor Twister board.
+Apply chalk to your driveway or spray paint in your yard to create a giant outdoor Twister board.
 You'll need to create a 4 x 6 grid of circles.
-Each row of 6 should be a different color.
+Each row of six should be a different color.
 You can recreate the spinner on a piece of cardboard.
 Players have to place their hands and feet wherever the spinner says while trying not to fall on the ground.

 DIY Hook and Ring

 Hook and Ring is simple to play and easy to create anywhere.
 You need a space where you can anchor a hook to a tree or the wall of something.
 Then you need to attach a long piece of twine with a ring at the end above the hook (by several feet) or to the ceiling in between the hook and starting spot.
 The game's goal is to pull the string and ring back and let it glide over to the hook, getting both to connect.
 It is harder than it looks to master this seemingly easy task, and so much fun to try repeatedly.